ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/pangolin-token-subgraph/README.md

 Graph](https://thegraph.com/docs/developer/graphql-api).
 The Graph only supports the Query type, which as the name implies is used for querying (retrieving) data.
-Mutations represent actions that can change or update data and are not supported as DApp developers are expected to interact directly with the underlying blockchain through transactions.
+Mutations represent actions that can change or update data and are not supported as dapp developers are expected to interact directly with the underlying blockchain through transactions.
 Subscriptions are used for maintaining an existing connection from a client to a GraphQL server and are not supported by The Graph.